KunkelAlexander/kunkelalexander.github.io/_posts/2025-06-13-computers-learning-tic-tac-toe-optimisation.md

 <figure>
 <img id="plotImage" src="{{ site.baseurl }}/assets/img/tictactoe-python/dqn_hidden_layer_sweep.png" width="100%" alt="Parameter sweep Plot"/>
   <figcaption>
   Figure 2: Performance and training loss of vanilla DQN agent against random minmax agent as a function of different hyperparameters.
 The training loss quantifies how well the network fulfills the Bellmann equation.
-The parameter baseline is set as follows: a 3×3 board, 3000 training episodes, evaluation every 100 episodes across 100 games, a discount factor of 0.8, learning rate of 0.01 without decay, and initial exploration rate of 1.0 with exponential decay of 0.01 per game down to 0.0.
+The parameter baseline is set as follows: 3000 training episodes, evaluation every 100 episodes across 100 games, a discount factor of 0.8, learning rate of 0.01 without decay, and initial exploration rate of 1.0 with exponential decay of 0.01 per game down to 0.0.
 The agent uses a batch size of 128, a replay buffer of size 10,000 with a minimum of 1,000 experiences before training, and two gradient updates per training step.
-The agents only take legal actions, and the same play order is preserved across episodes.
+The agents only take legal actions.
 Shaded areas show standard deviation of draw rate across ten runs with different random seeds.
 We use a single hidden layer.
 </figcaption>
 </figure>